abhibhargav29/LibraryManagement/README.md

 # Library Management System

-Requirements: MySQL installed and configured, tkinter, python3, pymysql, pillow.
+<ins>Requirements</ins>: MySQL installed and configured, tkinter, python3, pymysql, pillow.

 <p align="justify">
 Create Database sql script needs to be run in MySQL workbench before any other file, it will create our database and tables